 It's time to pay attention to marine terminology and all those maritime frequently asked questions no one dares to ask - until now.

-The international shipping industry is responsible for carrying about 90% of the world's trade.
+The international shipping industry carries about 90% of the world's trade.
 Ships are technically sophisticated, high-value assets (larger high-tech ships can cost over $200 million to build).
 Because of its international nature, shipping safety is regulated by various United Nations organizations.
-In particular, the International Maritime Organization (IMO) has developed a comprehensive framework of global shipping safety regulations that are enforced worldwide.
+In particular, the International Maritime Organization (IMO) has developed a comprehensive framework of global shipping safety regulations enforced worldwide.

 Ready for some fun facts?

 The engine of a large container ship weighs up to 2,300 tons and has about 1,000 times more power than a family car.

 If all the containers on an 11,000 TEU ship were loaded onto a train, it would have to be 44 miles or 77 kilometers long.

 An average year, a large container ship travels three-quarters of the distance to the moon.
 That means it will travel to the moon and back almost ten times in its lifetime.